cfpb/design-system/docs/pages/iconography.md

   Because including raw SVG code is not necessarily pretty or user-friendly, we encourage using your templating system to include them by reference.

-  > **Note:** Jinja2, the templating language that cfgov-refresh uses, has a near-identical syntax for includes, but it requires that the path be enclosed in quotation marks, like so: `{% include 'icons/download.svg' %}`.
+  > **Note:** Jinja2, the templating language that consumerfinance.gov uses, has a near-identical syntax for includes, but it requires that the path be enclosed in quotation marks, like so: `{% include 'icons/download.svg' %}`.

   The filenames of the SVGs included with cfpb-icons match the names in the icon library section.
 There are duplicate SVG files for each alias, as well.